We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 The Dutch government has confirmed the salderingsregeling (full net metering at retail price) will end on 1 January 2027.
 After that date, surplus solar electricity will be compensated at the lower 'terugleververgoeding' rate, typically €0.04–0.08/kWh versus the retail price of €0.32/kWh.
 Homeowners without battery storage will see their solar ROI drop significantly.
 Battery installations in the Netherlands surged 68% in 2025 in anticipation.

-SolarPower Europe's Q1 2026 market report shows the EU has crossed 320 GW of installed solar capacity.
-Record installation years in Spain, Germany, and Poland are driving progress, but the industry warns permitting bottlenecks remain the biggest barrier to hitting the 600 GW REPowerEU target on time.
+SolarPower Europe's market report shows the EU reached 406 GW of installed solar capacity in 2025.
+Record installation years in Spain, Germany, and Poland are driving progress, but the industry warns permitting bottlenecks remain the biggest barrier to hitting the ≥700 GW REPowerEU 2030 target on time.

 Germany Raises Balkonkraftwerk Limit to 800W — Here's What Renters Need to Know